Synthetic population of binary Cepheids. I. The effect of metallicity and initial parameter distribution on characteristics of Cepheids' companions: Results

 \subsection{The estimated binarity fraction of LMC Cepheids}

-Different detection methods allow the discovery of binary Cepheids of different physical and orbital characteristics, but also have their own limitations.
+Different detection methods allow for the discovery of binary Cepheids of different physical and orbital characteristics, but also have their own limitations.
 For example, binary Cepheids discovered due to eclipses in their light curves have companions of similar size, orbital inclination close to $i=90^{\circ}$, and relatively short orbital periods, so that the eclipses can be observed over a finite time span.
-Within 29 years of the OGLE project, five LMC eclipsing binaries, consisting of a classical Cepheid and an evolved companion (RG or another Cepheid), have been discovered \citep{soszynski08,pilecki18}.
+Within 29 yr of the Optical Gravitational Lensing Experiment project, five LMC eclipsing binaries, consisting of a classical Cepheid and an evolved companion (RG or another Cepheid) have been discovered \citep{soszynski08,pilecki18}.
 They share similarly high values of inclination, $i\geqslant 83^{\circ}$, and short orbital periods, $\log (P/\mathrm{d})< 4$.
 By comparing these observational data and our synthetic populations, we make a first estimate of the number of binary Cepheids in the LMC.

-Let us assume that six binary Cepheids (in five systems, because one consists of two Cepheids) set a lower limit for the number of eclipsing binary Cepheids, that can be observed given the detection conditions described above.
-If the inclination angle is distributed uniformly within a range $[0^{\circ}, 90^{\circ}]$, then six detected binary Cepheids with $i\geqslant 83^{\circ}$ constitute 8\% of all 75 binary Cepheids, out of which 92\% are undetectable due to their unfavourable inclination angles $i< 83^{\circ}$.
+Let us assume that six binary Cepheids (in five systems, because one consists of two Cepheids) set a lower limit for the number of eclipsing binary Cepheids that can be observed given the detection conditions described above.
+If the inclination angle is distributed uniformly within a range $[0^{\circ}, 90^{\circ}]$, then six detected binary Cepheids with $i\geqslant 83^{\circ}$ constitute 8\% of all 75 binary Cepheids, out of which 92\% are undetectable due to their unfavorable inclination angles $i< 83^{\circ}$.
 We assume that binary Cepheids with longer orbital periods cannot be detected due to an insufficient time base of observations, regardless of their inclination angles.